scubbx/convert-bev-address-data-python/readme.md

 ## Usage

 The main difference to the original is that you do not need to specify an input file name.
 Just execute the script from within the unzipped data from the BEV.
+The coordinate system of the output file is the national EPSG:31287